Welcome! Hello! How Are You?

 Biography

 I am originally from Treaty 7 territory in the Prairies, but I have been very fortunate to call the Coast and Strait Salish territories of the West Coast home for some time now.
 Something about the ocean keeps calling me back every time I try to step away.
 This love drew me to Vancouver Island where I completed my PhD in Visual Anthropology and Materiality at the University of Victoria in 2017.
 From here, I was a Postdoctoral Fellow in the Cultural Studies Department at Queen's University and joined the Creative Conciliations Collective.
 "Go be with the maple trees for a while" a friend said to me.
-So, I went on to do just this.
-And there were maples, and birch, wild blueberries, and lots of train rides.
-There was significant time spent by the rivers and a Great Lake (I have only seen one so far) reflecting on the post-Industrial landscape that is southern Ontario and Québec.
-In fall 2018, I shifted gears and drove myself to the center of Canada, Winnipeg, Manitoba, for Postdoctoral Fellowship #2 through the University of Winnipeg.
-My work here allowed me to expand my interest in institutional policies pertaining to community-engagement and advocacy.
-Winnipeg also came with time spent by rivers, rivers that sure have a lot to say about the complicated history of this project that we live in called Canada and for this, I am remain grateful for the time spent listening to the flowing waters of the Red and Assiniboine.
-Turns out time spent has been a nice part of this thing called “the postdoc”.
+So, I did this.
+I spent time with the maples and the birch, and with those little delicious wild blueberries, and lots of train rides.
+There was also a significant amount of time spent by rivers and a Great Lake (just seen the one so far) reflecting on the post-Industrial landscape that is southern Ontario and Québec.
+In fall 2018, I shifted gears and drove myself to Manitoba, for Postdoc #2 through the University of Winnipeg.
+Here, I expanded my interest in institutional policies pertaining to community-engagement and advocacy and I sure do feel like I have lots to say about this now.
+Winnipeg also came with time spent.
+Time spent listening to rivers; the flowing waters of the Red and Assiniboine sure have a lot to say about the complicated history of this ongoing project we live in now called Canada and time spent absorbing the energy of being in the centre of the centre, which is the palpable history that Winnipeg carries.
+As it turns out, time spent has been a nice part of this thing called “the postdoc”.

-I am currently back with the ocean breeze, on lək̓ʷəŋən and W̱SÁNEĆ territories, where I work on number of creative and community-led projects.
-I am a Research Associate with the Visual Stories Lab & Adjunct Faculty in the Department of Anthropology, where I teach a number of courses related to visual culture, Canadian history, and community-driven arts, archival, and advocacy initiatives.
-I am also a Research Associate (formerly postdoc #3!) with the Canadian Institute for Substance Use Research where I take part in a number of projects under the Canadian Managed Alcohol Program Study, including the evaluation of Indigenous-led harm reduction and culturally supportive housing in partnership with the Aboriginal Coalition to End Homelessness.
+Currently, I am back with the ocean breeze, on lək̓ʷəŋən and W̱SÁNEĆ territories, where I work on a number of creative and community-led projects through the University of Victoria.
+I am a Research Associate with the Visual Stories Lab & Adjunct Faculty in the Department of Anthropology, where sometimes I teach courses related to visual culture, Canadian history, and community-driven arts, archival, and advocacy initiatives.
+I am also a Research Associate with the Canadian Institute for Substance Use Research and the Canadian Managed Alcohol Program Study where I contribute to harm reduction research, program evaluation, and policy development alongside some seriously amazing community partners.

 Freelance

-Since 2019, I have worked as a freelance consultant on behalf of museums, galleries, cultural centres, and Indigenous nations on various projects that support community-engaged advocacy through creative and participatory research methods and collaborations.
-This work builds on over 15 years of working alongside artists, musicians, curators, archivists, researchers, educators, students, activists, Elders, and Knowledge Keepers.
-I love the ability to truly collaborate.
+Since 2019, I have consulted on a range of projects supporting human-centred storytelling and community engagement through creative and participatory methods and collaborations.
+This work builds on 20 years of working alongside artists, curators, archivists, researchers, educators, students, activists, Elders, and Knowledge Keepers.
 There is so much joy that comes from working with people and learning about lives lived.
 I also like to have a good time!
-And good work, even the really hard work, can be a great experience with the right people.
+And good work, even the really hard work, can be a great experience with the right people :)

-• Curatorial exhibition development for museums, art galleries, education & cultural centers.
+* Curatorial exhibition development for museums, art galleries, cultural centres, and experimental spaces

 Just Jen